nios-students/docs/wiki/FAQ'S.md

 Note: If you finish your exams in the second year NIOS will give your result documents after you give all sebjects i.e. after the second exam results are declared.

-Can an exam centre be changed (PE)?
+# Can an exam centre be changed (PE)?

 Ans: Yes there is a e-service that however, it just returns " Change of exam center is now closed."
 YOU can't change the exam centre.

-Where are the practical examination held?
+# Where are the practical examination held?

 Ans: Practical examinations for Public examinations are normally held in the respective AIs, where the learner gets enrolled.
 If your AI/Study centre is inactive or closed another centre will be allocated to you.

+# Will my marks be carried forward?

-At Sr.Secondary level, if one fails in theory but passes in practical, do they have to appear in practical again and vica versa?
+Ans: At Sr.Secondary level, if one fails in theory but passes in practical, do they have to appear in practical again and vica versa.
 If learner passes in practical but fails in the theory of a subject, his/her practical awards/marks will be retained and can appear in theory examination only.
 In case the learner re-appears in both theory and practical, then the best combination of marks will be retained.

 # How to deal with stress
 - [Click here (www.nios.ac.in)](https://nios.ac.in/faq/handling-examination-related-stress)

 # Are calculators allowed in examination?
 (Applicable in every single examination.)

-Ans: No, calculators not allowed please refer the picture from
+Ans: No, calculators not allowed.
+Please refer the picture from *Guidelines for Centre Superintendents for Theory Examinations*
 ![{F44989A0-83EC-4717-94FC-AED59EA79440}](https://github.com/user-attachments/assets/584bd151-4700-40bd-8dad-9f1ee46d4938)

+Note: "owever, in the case of learners with disabilities" They're talking about computers/Typewriters here.

 # On Demand related FAQs